 If you have kids, it’s important that you explain any change like this to them as part of the overall conversation you are having with them about your evolving family structure.
 Kids have questions about their parents’ divorce, so when your children see this new arrangement, use kid-friendly terms to help them understand what is happening.
 This can be as simple as explaining, “Mommy and Daddy each have their own spaces, and that helps them get along better.”

 Important note about domestic violence: Domestic violence rates have been increasing during lockdown as victims are isolated from support systems.
 Are you being abused?
 Help is available.
 Shelters are open.
 You can go to the police for a restraining order.
 You can file for divorce and you can get temporary alimony and child support.
 Call 911 in case of emergency, and the NJ Domestic Violence Hotline: 1-800-572-SAFE (7233) to be connected to resources.
-Schedule a free virtual consultation to speak with an attorney experienced in divorce and domestic violence.
+Schedule a virtual consultation to speak with an attorney experienced in divorce and domestic violence.